hhc1997/vggsound_download/README.md

 # vggsound dataset

-This is a set of tools for downloading and using [VGG-Sound](https://www.robots.ox.ac.uk/~vgg/data/vggsound/), a dataset of labeled audio-visual files.
+This is a set of tools for downloading [VGG-Sound](https://www.robots.ox.ac.uk/~vgg/data/vggsound/), a dataset of labeled audio-visual files.

 # Running
 First, mkdir train and test